2023-08-15 06:23:00

 ”Better to laugh at prejudice”

 Flemings sometimes judge Walloons by describing them as lazy.
 “I don’t like prejudice.
 Small Flemish or Walloon mythologies exist, but it is better to laugh at them.
-Besides, all the good jokes about Walloons have been told to me by Walloons.
-Self-mockery is something I like about them.”
+Besides, all the good jokes regarding Walloons have been told to me by Walloons.
+Self-mockery is something I like regarding them.”
 And to slip one in: “Do you know the difference between a Walloon and a Fleming?
 The Fleming has a plan.
 The Walloon draws his plan.”

 Elisabeth Leijnse assures that her students are not lazy for a penny.
 “I would even say that they work more than the students in the Netherlands or in England.
 But the prejudices are tenacious.
 Like conspiracy theories: we always find confirmation of what we already know.
 We can find nine Walloons who work diligently.
 A single slacker will suffice to confirm the prejudice.
 It’s toxic.
 We then fall into the vicious circle of verificationism”, professes Elisabeth Leijnse.